 Provided that any decision of the Commission shall require the concurrence of a majority of all its members.

-Appointment, etc. of public officers

-106.-(1) Subject to the provisions of this Constitution, the power to appoint persons to hold or act in offices in the public service (including the power to confirm appointments), the power to exercise disciplinary control over persons holding or acting in such offices and the power to remove such persons from office shall vest in the Public Service Commission.
+Appointment etc. of to appoint persons to hold or act in offices in the public service (including public officers.
+111.-(1) Subject to the provisions of this Constitution, the power gradient to appoint persons to hold or act in offices in the public service (including the power to confirm appointments), the power to exercise disciplinary control over persons holding or acting in such offices and the power to remove such persons from offices shall vest in the Public Service Commission.

-(2) The Public Service Commission may, by directions in writing and subject to such conditions as it thinks fit, delegate any of its powers under subsection (1) of this section to any one or more members of the Commission or, with the consent of the Prime Minister, to any public officer.
+(2) The Public Service Commission may, by directions in writing and subject to such conditions as it thinks fit, delegate any of its powers under subsection (1) of this section to any one or more members of the Commission or, with the consent of the President, to any public officer.

-(3) The provisions of this section shall not apply in relation to following offices, that is to the say:-
+(3) The provisions of this section shall not apply in relation to the following offices, that is to say:-

-- (a) the office of a judge of the Court of Appeal or of the Supreme Court; - (b) the office of Director of Public Prosecutions; - (c) the office of Director of Audit; - (d) any office to which section 104 of this Constitution (which relates to offices within the jurisdiction of the Judicial Service Commission applies; - (e) any office to which section 109 of this Constitution (which relates to the offices of the principal representatives of The Gambia abroad) applies; - (f) the office of permanent secretary or Secretary to the Cabinet for Establishment Secretary; or - (g) any office in the Police Force.
+- (a) the office of Justice of Appeal or Judge of the Supreme Court; - (b) the office of Director of Audit; - (c) any office to which section 100 of this Constitution (which relates to the offices within the jurisdiction of the Judicial Service Commission) applies; - (d) any office to which section 114 of this Constitution (which relates to the offices of the principal representatives of The Gambia abroad) applies; - (e) the office of Permanent Secretary or Secretary to the Cabinet or Establishment Secretary; or - (f) subject to the provisions of section 115 of this Constitution any office in the Police Force.

-(4) No person shall be appointed under this section to or to act in any office on the Governor-General's personal staff except with the concurrence of the Governor-General.
+(4) No person shall be appointed under this section to or to act in any office on the President's personal staff except with the concurrence of the President.